Natooz/MidiTok/docs/index.rst

 If you use MidiTok for your research, a citation in your manuscript would be gladly appreciated. ❤️

-You can also find BibTeX :ref:`citations` of tokenizations.
+You can also find in this documentation BibTeX :ref:`citations` of related research works.

 ..  code-block:: bib